 In 2008, Ortho Florida was formed as a collaboration of orthopedic practices that decided they could benefit from group volume discounts on certain services.
 The group structured its relationships with vendors, including Modernizing Medicine®, to facilitate growth, and practices could join a larger structure yet maintain their individuality and independence.
 This framework proved to be successful and Ortho Florida now counts over 100 providers in 42 locations throughout Florida.

 CEO of Ortho Florida, Dane Trask, Shares His Perspective on Selecting Modernizing Medicine’s Orthopedic EHR

 After Ortho Florida was formed, other physicians in the area asked to join once they witnessed its continued growth and success.
 Given the increasing momentum, we knew we needed to work with vendors that would help align us with success and improve business outcomes.
-We selected Modernizing Medicine and its orthopedic electronic health record (EHR) system, EMA.
+One vendor was Modernizing Medicine and its orthopedic electronic health record (EHR) system, EMA®.
 The system fits our business model because it intuitively consolidates information needed at the enterprise level, and the providers find it easy to use.
 Orthopedic EHR systems tend to be viewed as an obstacle, yet they are a requirement for today’s growing healthcare regulations.

 While we don’t require our providers to implement EMA, we strongly suggest it to all of them due to the benefits they could experience.
-We see a measurable difference in the performance, efficiencies and profitability of those practices who use EMA as compared to those using other products.
+We see a measurable difference in the performance and efficiencies of those practices who use EMA as compared to those using other products.